SS Cap Finisterre

-The steam ship Cap Finisterre was a German transatlantic ocean liner of the early 20th century, which was transferred to Japan in 1920 as German war reparations, and renamed Taiyō Maru (大洋丸) on trans-Pacific routes.
+The steamship Cap Finisterre was a German transatlantic ocean liner of the early 20th century, which was transferred to Japan in 1920 as German war reparations, and renamed Taiyō Maru (大洋丸) on trans-Pacific routes.
 She was sunk on army service by an American submarine in 1942, during World War II, with the loss of over 800 lives, mostly civilians.

 History

 German career

 Cap Finisterre was built in Hamburg by Blohm & Voss for the Hamburg-South America Line.
 She was completed in 1911 and named for Cape Finisterre in western Spain.
 Cap Finisterre made her maiden voyage from Hamburg to Buenos Aires on 21 November 1911 with 1,350 passengers.
 On her arrival in Buenos Aires after only 13.5 days, she was advertised as the largest, fastest, and most luxurious ocean liner in service between Europe and South America.
 She continued to serve on routes to South America until the outbreak of World War I in August 1914, when she was laid up at Hamburg.

-Cap Finisterre was ear-marked by the Imperial German Navy for conversion as an auxiliary cruiser; however she was not requisitioned and remained at Hamburg for the duration of the war due to the Allied blockade.
+Cap Finisterre was ear-marked by the Imperial German Navy for conversion as an auxiliary cruiser; however, she was not requisitioned and remained at Hamburg for the duration of the war due to the Allied blockade.
 On 4 April 1919, she was handed over to the Allies as part of Germany's war reparations.

 American career

-On 11 April 1919, Cap Finisterre was initially transferred to the United States, and commissioned into the US Navy as the USS Cap Finisterre.
+On 11 April 1919, Cap Finisterre was initially transferred to the United States, and commissioned into the US Navy as USS Cap Finisterre.
 She made four round trips between Brest, France and New York City returning American soldiers home after the war.
 From August 1919 she was laid up at the New York Naval Yard for several months.
 On 25 November 1919, she was decommissioned, and transferred to the United Kingdom, and placed under the Shipping Controller.
 However, the British government never placed the liner into service, but transferred her instead to the Imperial Japanese government as part of Japan's share of the German war reparations.